genomech/juicer1.6_compact/README.md

 ## that is dangling ends ?

 Dangling ends is a whole genome fragment.
 So it is not a ligation product.
-Dangling ends can appear in the Hi-C data in two ways: becouse of back ligations and from anligated genome fragments.
+Dangling ends can appear in the Hi-C data in two ways: because of back ligations and from anligated genome fragments.
 Anyway this reads do not carry information about 3D conformation of chromatin.

 # Run sam_to_valid_pairs.sh